 - Jen Klopstein, SNP Administrator, Health Services, Viva Health

-This panel discussion is intended for providers serving hard-to-reach populations including isolated individuals, individuals experiencing homelessness, and individuals with behavioral health considerations.
+This panel discussion is intended for providers serving hard-to-reach populations including individuals that are isolated, individuals experiencing homelessness, and individuals with behavioral health considerations.
 This includes outreach and care coordination staff of Medicare-Medicaid plans (MMPs), dual eligible special needs plans (D-SNPs), PACE organizations, Medicaid managed care organizations, and other health plans.